rishavas/learning-git/README.md

 # Learning Git and Git-Hub

-## this repo was added to learn git
+## This repo was used to learn Git and Github.

 ![download](https://user-images.githubusercontent.com/108417270/183940285-08c910cf-30ee-416c-b0f9-b1a290a219e9.png)